jariarkko/drop-tracer/README.md

     Options used with --create-rock:

+    --cave                Generates a cave with a crack in the roof of the cave tunnel --no-cave             Generates only a roof
     --simple-crack        Generates a simple crack with no side cracks --fractal-crack       Generates a fractal crack, i.e., a main crack with side cracks --uniform             Sets the main crack to be equally wide throughout the model